v-rob/minetest/doc/lua_api.md

     --   luaentity) as `type="object"` `pointed_thing`.
     -- * `time_from_last_punch, ...` (optional): Other parameters from
     --   `luaentity:on_punch`.
-    -- default: `core.item_pickup`
+    -- default: core.item_pickup

     on_use = function(itemstack, user, pointed_thing),
-    -- default: nil
-    -- When user pressed the 'punch/mine' key with the item in hand.
+    -- Called when user presses the 'punch/dig' key with the item in hand.
     -- Function must return either nil if inventory shall not be modified, -- or an itemstack to replace the original itemstack.
     -- e.g. itemstack:take_item(); return itemstack
-    -- Otherwise, the function is free to do what it wants.
     -- The user may be any ObjectRef or nil.
-    -- The default functions handle regular use cases.
+    -- Note that defining this callback will prevent normal punching/digging -- behavior on the client, as the interaction is instead "forwarded" to the -- server.
+    -- default: nil

     after_use = function(itemstack, user, node, digparams),
+    -- Called after a tool is used to dig a node and will replace the default -- tool wear-out handling.
+    -- Shall return the leftover itemstack or nil to not -- modify the dropped item.
+    -- The user may be any ObjectRef or nil.
     -- default: nil
-    -- If defined, should return an itemstack and will be called instead of -- wearing out the item (if tool).
-If returns nil, does nothing.
-    -- If after_use doesn't exist, it is the same as:
-    --   function(itemstack, user, node, digparams)
-    --     itemstack:add_wear(digparams.wear)
-    --     return itemstack
-    --   end
-    -- The user may be any ObjectRef or nil.

     _custom_field = whatever,
     -- Add your own custom fields.
 By convention, all custom field names